 3. Showcase a student of the week/month/term

 People like to read about themselves and their peers.
 This might even get the students reading the newsletter and engaging with it.
 If your newsletter has a public link to share, students can showcase it on their social media.

 4. Showcase a faculty member of the week/month/term

 Did someone just complete their Masters or Doctorate in education?
 Has a teacher been with the school for a milestone amount of time?
 It doesn’t have to be a teacher to make it engaging; you could also showcase everyone’s favorite security guard or bus driver.

 High schools can share the best colleges their seniors got into.
 Even if you’re an elementary school, share what happens after.
 Maybe someone from your 5th grade graduating class won a state science competition—share their success.

-6. Tell the story behind the fundraiser—and then share a link to
+6. Tell the story behind the fundraiser—and then share a link to raise money!

 Santa Rosa Academy in Menifee, CA has each club raise money for a scholarship for a graduating senior.
 Families love hearing the story behind the spirit wear or candy bar they are buying.
 Always share the link where families can donate.

 7. A previous week/month’s success story from an event

 Similar to #6 above, was the fundraiser successful?
 How much money was raised?
 How many volunteer hours were contributed?
 Share the success.
 Maybe you’re very close to hitting the fundraising goal, and families need one more reminder.